simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-cryptocurrency_-a-technical-perspective/index.en.md

 Blockchain technology is the foundational innovation that underpins the concept of **decentralized** digital currencies.
 It serves as a distributed ledger that records all **transactions** across a network of computers, ensuring transparency and **immutability**.
 The use of _cryptography_ in blockchain technology provides secure and tamper-resistant data storage, making it a crucial element in the development of cryptocurrencies.

 Blockchain technology enables the creation of smart contracts, which are self-executing agreements with the terms directly written into code.
 These contracts facilitate automated and trustless transactions, reducing the need for intermediaries and enhancing the efficiency of **peer-to-peer** interactions.
-Additionally, blockchain's consensus mechanisms, such as Proof of Work and Proof of Stake, ensure the integrity of the network and validate transactions in a **decentralized** manner.
+Also, blockchain's consensus mechanisms, such as Proof of Work and Proof of Stake, ensure the integrity of the network and validate transactions in a **decentralized** manner.

 _Blockchain Technology Features:_